marxin/texi2rst-generated/sphinx/gdc/invoking-gdc/input-and-output-files.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: suffixes for D source, D source file suffixes

 .. _input-and-output-files:

-.. index:: suffixes for D source

-.. index:: D source file suffixes

 Input and Output files
 **********************